eclipse-archived/codewind-docs/docs/_documentations/projects-settings.md

 ## **Internal application port**
 `internalPort: <string>`
-- When exposed, Codewind does not automatically expose the port.
+- Codewind does not automatically expose the port.
 - Codewind uses the value in conjunction with the context root to determine the project state.
-- If an incorrect port is set, the project is stuck in starting state.
+- If an incorrect port is set, the project continuously pings the wrong endpoint, keeping the project stuck in the starting state.

 ## **Internal debug port**
 `internalDebugPort: <string>`